Loading...

 Portion Control

-Reduce the portion size of dal, sabji, and roti to help moderate the glucose response.
+Reduce the portion size of the dal, sabji, and roti you consume at each meal to help manage blood sugar levels.

 Add Protein